fedor-rusak/svgGraphViewer/README.md

 * One is just for stability and called onMouseLeave
 * Common way to make consistent behavior with listeners is to track some intermediate state
 * To move whole graph I use concept of camera.
 If we want to move graph we move... camera operator position!
+* Current experimental approach means you define combinedListener that works with every type of events.
+Be it down, move or up.
+And before that you define a shared state and its values.
+So that all the flexibility is yours.
+* To interact with SVG layer I use special type-system.
+So that SVG elements you want to interact with should have special attributes called *name* and *type*.
+Soon this would allow easier implementation of functionality like moving single nodes!

 REMEMBER!
 IN SVG 0,0 is LEFT TOP corner!
 SVG as main way to render things (WIP):
 * All starts from svg element that has predefined #id on a web-page